strebo/strebo/README.md

 * Diagrams about trends, how they grow/how they fall
 * World map that shows live posting activities
 * Showing trends in single countries/regions or trends depending on other factors
+* Mobile solution
 * ...

+## technology

+For this project we will use PHP on serverside.
+Furthermore, we assume that we can use APIs of these social media networks to obtain the information needed for the different strebo features.